This page is meant to be a helpful resource to faculty. Divided into several parts, resources include materials related to:

 - Credit Conversion Form

-Each semester you may see students who are approved to go abroad who need credit approval.
+Each semester students who are approved to go abroad likely need credit approval.
 Students can update these forms as needed throughout their experience.
+Every effort should be made to have the student submit at least a preliminary credit conversion form to OIE before the student goes abroad.
 Departments may have a follow-up confirmation process after they return; if so, please inform your advisees.

 - Writing Recommendations for Students Who Are Applying for Study Abroad

 - Developing and Proposing Summer Programs for Students